Leica M Typ 240 vs Sony A9

-The Leica M (Typ 240) and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in September 2012 and April 2017.
-The M Typ 240 is a fixed lens compact, while the A9 is a rangefinder-style mirrorless.
+The Leica M (Typ 240) and the Sony Alpha A9 are two digital cameras that were announced, respectively, in September 2012 and April 2017.
+The M Typ 240 is a rangefinder-focusing mirrorless, while the A9 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 23.7 megapixel, whereas the Sony provides 24 MP.
+The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A9 is notably larger (10 percent) than the Leica M Typ 240.
 However, the A9 is slightly lighter (1 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M Typ 240) and the Sony FE Lens Catalog (A9).

 The power pack in the A9 can be charged via the USB port, which can be very convenient when travelling.